 Did You Know?

-DEC's Board Is Considering Lowering Rates for Co-op Members!
+DEC's Board Is Lowering Rates for Co-op Members!

-Delaware Electric Cooperative’s Board of Directors will vote on proposed rate changes at a special meeting to be held on March 17th.
-The board is considering a proposal to lower overall rates by roughly 3 percent.
-Due to COVID-19 gathering restrictions, the meeting will be held via teleconference.
-Members can watch the proceedings via a live video stream or listen to the meeting over the phone.
+Delaware Electric Cooperative’s Board of Directors voted on proposed rate changes at a special meeting held on March 17th.
+The board voted to lower overall rates by roughly 3 percent.
+Due to COVID-19 gathering restrictions, the meeting was held via teleconference.
+Members were able to watch the proceedings via a live video stream.

 What This Means for Members:

-Under the plan, the Power Cost Adjustment (PCA) would fall from $0.019 to $0.013 per kWh.
-The customer charge would increase from $14 to $16 for all rate classes.
+Under the measure approved by the board, the Power Cost Adjustment (PCA) fell from $0.019 to $0.013 per kWh.
+The customer charge was increased from $14 to $16 for all rate classes.
 The customer charge is a fixed fee members pay which ensures our system is as reliable as possible.
 The charge pays for trucks, wire, transformers, poles, technology and billing services used by all members, regardless of how much electricity is consumed.
 The fee makes sure members pay a fair share of the basic cost to run the Cooperative.
-The proposed increase in this charge is a result of recent studies that show the actual cost to provide members these basic services is about $21 a month.
-While we don’t want to raise the charge to $21, the current $14 charge doesn’t cover the actual cost to provide service.
+The increase in this charge is a result of recent studies that show the actual cost to provide members these basic services is about $21 a month.
+While we don’t want to raise the charge to $21, the previous $14 charge doesn’t cover the actual cost to provide service.

-If the measure is approved, overall electric costs for members would fall by three percent, saving a residential member using 1,000 kWh per month about $50 per year.
-The move would save DEC’s membership over $6 million per year.
-The rate decrease would take effect on April 1 and is possible because Co-op employees work very hard to keep electric rates affordable.
+Overall electric costs for members will fall by three percent, saving a residential member using 1,000 kWh per month about $50 per year.
+The move will save DEC’s membership over $6 million per year.
+The rate decrease takes effect on April 1 and is possible because Co-op employees work very hard to keep electric rates affordable.
 Wholesale power costs are falling, and our Beat the Peak program has also helped to keep our rates among the lowest in the region.